joel-chu/To1source_event/README.md

 #### $get(evt)

-* return all the listerners for that particular event name from the internal store.
+* return all the listeners for that particular event name from the internal store.
 Handy for debug.

 #### $call